bgautijonsson/bgautijonssondotcom/content/post/2022-02-09-forest-plots-with-built-in-tables/index.markdown

 ### The Forest Plot

-The forest plot is not hard to do.
+The forest plot itself is not hard to do.
+Notice how I create this striped pattern with ` geom_vline(aes(xintercept = name), col = "grey95", size = 5)`.
+I'll do the same thing to the table part of the figure later.

 ```r